AammarTufail/biol217_2025/Tutorial_Day9.md

 ## Questions

-* **How many High-quality viruses after binning in comparison to before binning? (hint: look carefully at the table, it has duplicate entries for bins)
+* **How many High-quality viruses after binning? (hint: look carefully at the table, it has duplicate entries for bins)
 * **Are any of the identified viral contigs complete circular genomes (based on identifying direct terminal repeat regions on both ends of the genome)?